3mdeb/news-and-ideas/_posts/2019-03-XX-5-terms-every-hypervisor-developer-should-know.md

 to reset other cores of CPU, which would effectively destroy everything that VMX gave.

+Other than those limitations, VMM can use everything that IA-32 has to offer.
+This includes interrupt and exception handlers (very useful, especially when passing instructions from VM to real hardware), virtual memory (might be used for easier mapping of VM memory, but it isn't common) and even going to ring 3 (I don't think anyone would like to lower his/her privilege level here, but who knows?).

 It is VMM's task to isolate VMs from each other, if desired.
 VMM is the place where code and data for handlers is located, because of that it is crucial that VMM's memory is inaccessible from virtual machines.
-Such protection is possible with the help of EPT (extended page-table), but this mechanism is worthy of another post.
+Such protection is possible with the help of EPT (extended page-table), but this mechanism is worthy of another post so I won't describe it further right now.

 Intel's *Software Developer’s Manual* calls this `host`, while most of the world leave this name for something else - I'll mention it later in this post.
 As with other multi-processor environments, we can develop symmetric and asymmetric VMMs.
-In this series I will assume that a VMM on one core is a separate entity from another core, even on symmetrical systems, hopefully, this will better show all nuances and possibilities of virtualization.
+In this series, I will assume that a VMM on one core is a separate entity from another core, even on symmetrical systems.
+Hopefully, this will better show all nuances and possibilities of virtualization.

-A hypervisor is more than only a VMM part.
+A hypervisor is more than only its VMM part.
 It needs some initial setup, most likely a glue layer for the underlying system and sometimes checks for its starting arguments.